I Want To...

 The AHRQ Safety Program for Improving Surgical Care and Recovery, a collaborative program to enhance the recovery of the surgical patient, is designed to support hospitals in implementing perioperative evidence-based pathways to meaningfully improve clinical outcomes, reduce hospital length of stay and improve the patient experience.
 The program is free and open to all hospitals in the United States, Puerto Rico and the District of Columbia.

 Participating sites will have access to U.S. experts in enhanced recovery, ready-to-use pathways, tools, education materials and the ACS data collection platform, as well as ongoing clinical support, coaching calls and face-to-face training sessions.

-Project registration is now open.
-Our program is divided into five cohorts, each of which lasts 12 months.
+Project enrollment is now open.
+Our program is divided into four cohorts, each of which lasts 12 months.
 Hospitals can pick the cohort or cohorts in which they will participate.

 |Cohort||Enrollment Dates||Start Date|